-With approximately 10,500 full-time parking permits sold annually at Washington University in St. Louis, vehicles commuting to and from our campuses account for an estimated 10,000 metric tons of carbon dioxide emissions each year.
+With approximately 10,500 full-time parking permits sold annually at WashU, vehicles commuting to and from our campuses account for an estimated 10,000 metric tons of carbon dioxide emissions each year.

 Through education and changes to policies and infrastructure, we have been actively working to advance low-carbon, active forms of transportation that lessen environmental impact, encourage healthy lifestyles and strengthen our sense of community.

-Benefiting from a good connection to the regional transit system, WashU subsidizes a free U-Pass for all full-time faculty, students and staff that grants access to St. Louis’s entire public transportation system.
+WashU subsidizes a free U-Pass for all full-time faculty, students and staff that grants access to St. Louis’s entire public transportation system.

-In the effort to promote alternative fuels and reduce carbon emissions, WashU provides two types of electric vehicle charging options, available at a variety of locations.
-Learn More
+WashU provides two types of electric vehicle charging options, available at a variety of locations, across campuses.

-WashU’s employee housing assistance program provides a variety of housing options for faculty and staff and makes it easy to commute to work without a car.
+WashU’s employee housing assistance program provides housing options and makes it easy to commute to work without a car.

-WashU is incrementally and strategically improving its infrastructure to create a campus that is safe and accessible to all, regardless of age, ability, and mode of transportation.
+WashU aims to create a safe and accessible campus for all users, regardless of age, ability, and mode of transportation.